iustin/corydalis/docs/manual.md

 And that is it.
 The image advancing flows continuously from one folder to the next, so in theory you could go to the first every image in your collection and keep scrolling through all of them.

+Note: some browsers prevent alphanumeric key entry in full screen mode.
+Thus, keys such as `u`, `p` or `r` don't work in this mode, and one has to use "whitespace" keys such as left/right arrows, space, tab, etc.

 If you want to understand more how Corydalis looks at pictures, read on.